-According to the listing of protected species and/or critical habitat by NOAA and USFWS, species with the potential to occur within the Rabbit Island Project area include, green sea turtle, Kemp's Ridley sea turtle, loggerhead sea turtle, West Indian manatee, bottlenose dolphin, piping plover, pallid sturgeon, and red knot.
-Rabbit Island is outside the range of the Gulf sturgeon.
+A list of federally threatened and endangered species and other protected species with the potential to occur within the project areas was developed based on information from NOAA and USFWS.
+According to that list, species with the potential to occur within the Rabbit Island Project area include green sea turtle, hawksbill sea turtle, Kemp's Ridley sea turtle, leatherback sea turtle, loggerhead sea turtle, bottlenose dolphin, West Indian manatee, piping plover, pallid sturgeon, and red knot.
+The project area is outside of the range of Gulf sturgeon.